Cleaning up ${GOPATH}/pkg/

 go help clean | rg modcache -A 2

-.
-But that switch is not available for go get
+go help build.
+But that switch is not available for go get?

 I don’t understand why Go decided to make this so complicated by taking away the write access from the user who installed the Go package!